DoritosLover1/Hill-Climbing-and-Genetic-Algorithm-Search/README.md

 This project implements a simulation of optimization algorithms on a colored checkboard problem.
 Two algorithms are used:

-  1.Hill Climbing ⚡
+  1. Hill Climbing ⚡

-  2.Genetic Algorithm 🧬
+  2. Genetic Algorithm 🧬

 The goal is to reduce conflicts on a checkboard where adjacent cells of the same color are considered conflicts.
 The project demonstrates these algorithms by outputting their results to a file.